 South Africa’s NDC is consistent with its pledge under the Copenhagen Accord, which proposed emissions reductions below business-as-usual (BAU) levels, incl.
 LULUCF, by 34% in 2020 and 42% in 2025.
 This represents a 17–69% increase in emissions excl.
 LULUCF in 2020 and a 17–78% increase in 2025 on 1990 levels, excl.
 LULUCF.

 According to our analysis, under its currently implemented policies and continued low economic growth, South Africa will reach the higher end of its 2030 emission reduction targets in 2020 and 2025, and gets close to its mitigation target in 2030.
 Emissions projections for 2030 are 27 MtCO2e higher than the upper end of the target for 2030.
 The CAT’s projections show South Africa’s emissions trajectory under its implemented policies in 2020 and 2030 are expected to increase by 74% and 90%, respectively, on 1990 levels excl.
 LULUCF.
 If South Africa’s economy were to grow again, emissions levels up to 2030 may be expected to increase.

 Renewables deployment over the last two years has been hampered because Eskom, South Africa’s state-owned grid operator and owner of most South African coal plants, stalled for months on signing power purchase agreements with renewable energy companies - finally signing them in April 2018.
 This delay put the financial future of those companies at risk, along with the renewable energy capacity target, and has reduced the country’s renewable energy investment attractiveness.
 Uncertainty around Eskom’s financial solvency will remain a contributing factor to overall planning uncertainty and delays in progress on renewable capacity extension.
-A carbon tax bill has finally entered the Parliamentary process in February 2018 after two years of consultations.
+A carbon tax bill has finally entered the Parliamentary process in February 2018 after two years of consultation.
 The final draft is expected to be completed by mid-2018 after further consultation.